 Programme Director for Verification and Monitoring

-Larry is a Senior Researcher with the Verification and Monitoring Programme where he works on arms control, security, environment and trade issues.
+Larry is the Programme Director for the Verification and Monitoring Programme where he works on arms control, security, environment and trade issues.
 He has published and spoken widely on these areas.
 Larry carries out analysis, project development and management, and government capacity-building.
 His work has covered a range of issues including illicit trafficking in radioactive materials, nuclear safeguards, nuclear disarmament verification, conventional arms trade controls, the UN climate change treaty, and illegal production and trade in natural resources.
 He works with governments, international organisations, businesses, research institutes and other stakeholders.

-Larry is editor of VERTIC’s Trust & Verify publication series and a member of the editorial board for the international journal Climate Law.
+Larry is a member of the editorial board for the international journal Climate Law.